-All members are invited to take part in the NBTA Committee meeting, which due to the coronavirus lockdown we will be holding as a telephone conference on Sunday 10th May 2020 at 2.30pm to 4pm.
+All NBTA members are invited to take part in the next NBTA Committee meeting, which again due to the coronavirus situation we will be holding as a telephone conference on Sunday 2nd August 2020, 2pm-4pm.